ikt32/GTAVManualTransmission/doc/README.md

 * `0`: No change
 * `1`: Look back automatically

+### `ThrottleStart` : `0` or `1`
+Turn this on to be able to start the engine by pressing clutch + throttle, like in some other games.
+This works alongside the usual button to start the engine.

+* `0`: Can only start engine with button
+* `1`: Can start engine with button and clutch + throttle

 ### `UITips` : `0` or `1`
 This is a simple gear display, which might be of help to determine if you’re in Neutral or not.
 It also indicates if the gear you're in is the top gear with